Norfolk Steam Loco - restoring to service an iconic steam locomotive to run in Norfolk

 Photo courtesy of Mike Thompson

-Our loco, "Hunslet 3193", is one of the industrial versions but in preservation has carried BR livery and a BR number 68012 (actually the number of one of the scrapped Cromford and High Peak locos).
+Our loco, "Hunslet 3193", is one of the industrial versions but in preservation has been known to carry BR livery and a BR number 68012 (actually the number of one of the scrapped Cromford and High Peak locos).

 From the late 1980s she was in use at a privately-owned preserved railway at Isfield before being purchased by the Lavender Line Preservation Society who sold her to us.

-From 1995 until 2003 she was the principle workhorse of the Lavender Line, but now requires extensive work on boiler, firebox and bunker.
-This work is already well under way at our Norfolk base.
+From 1995 until 2003 she was the principle workhorse of the Lavender Line, but eventually required extensive work on boiler, firebox and bunker so fell out of use for six years until we bought her in 2009.

 For a more detailed history of 3193, click here.